Cleaner Shrimp Care Guide: The Reef Tank’s Most Fascinating Cleanup Crew Member

 Origins And Habitat

 There, these invertebrates play an important role in shallow reef ecosystems.
-They can be found hiding in the cracks and crevices of the rockwork all the way from 16 to 131 feet in depth.
+They is found hiding in the cracks and crevices of the rockwork all the way from 16 to 131 feet in depth.
 As we’ll discuss more later, these saltwater shrimp set up cleaning stations where fish knowingly travel to get cleaned1.

 Interestingly, cleaner shrimp are born as males but transition into hermaphrodites as they mature.
 This is known as protandric simultaneous hermaphroditism and is unique to the Lysmata genus as well as a few other decapods.